-- Orientation to the service and philosophy of the service. - Orientation to the department and philosophy of the department. - Read Policies and Procedures, Health and Safety documentation and other relevant documentation. - Familiarise yourself with the roles of other members of staff. - Become familiar with referral procedures. - Become familiar with record keeping protocols. - Read up on the clientele at the service update your information on client conditions. - Active observation of assessments and interventions. - Start to draft and refine your learning objectives. - Arrange weekly supervision times at beginning of week (student and PE) and clarify all documentation required for supervision so that you are prepared in advance. - Discuss your baseline knowledge/skills/experience with the PE review learning needs. - Commence your reflective diary using free flow writing. - Sum up by asking yourself How was week one for you?
+- Orientation to the service and philosophy of the service. - Orientation to the department and philosophy of the department. - Read Policies and Procedures, Health and Safety documentation and other relevant documentation. - Make an appointment with the Occupational Therapy manager. - Familiarise yourself with the roles of other members of staff. - Make appointments with team members. - Become familiar with the administrative procedures. - Become familiar with record keeping protocols. - Read up on the clientele at the service update your information on client conditions. - Active observation of assessments and interventions. - Start to draft and refine your learning contract and learning objectives. - Arrange weekly supervision times (student and PE). - Discuss your baseline knowledge/skills/experience with the PE review learning needs. - Commence your reflective diary using free-flow writing. - Sum up by asking yourself: "How was week one for you?"

-Week two
+Week Two

-- Finalise learning objectives with your Practice Educator by the beginning of week two. - Continue to familiarise yourself with the department. - Read assessment manuals and practice use of and scoring assessments. - Have detailed clear knowledge of at least one conceptual model. - Continue to observe assessments and interventions and discuss same with PE.
+- Continue to familiarise yourself with the department. - Finalise setting your learning objective. - Read assessment manuals and practice use of and scoring assessments. - Continue to observe assessments and interventions. - Take the opportunity to talk to people (clients, carers, family) as allowed by the PE.

-- Take the opportunity to talk to people (clients, carers, family) as allowed by the PE. - Arrange visits to other centres if appropriate. - Take initiative with departmental responsibilities. - Read client files to familiarise yourself with record keeping. - Give input to OT's record keeping and complete draft documentation of same. - Continue reflective diary. - Read reference material.
+- Arrange to visit other centres.

+- Take initiative with departmental responsibilities.

+- Read client files to familiarise yourself with record keeping.

+- Give input to OT's record keeping.

+- Continue reflective diary.

+- Read reference material.

-Week three
+Week Three

-- Agree caseload and consider potential client for case study. - Research background information for caseload. - Adjust your learning objectives if necessary. - Participate in assessments and interventions. - Commence scoring assessments. - Communicate with other services regarding clients. - · Visit other centres as appropriate. - Continue to interview/liaise with other staff members. - Complete record keeping under PE supervision. - Continue reflective diary.
+- Agree caseload and consider potential client for case study. - Research background information for caseload. - Adjust your learning objectives, if necessary. - Participate in assessments and interventions. - Commence scoring assessments. - Communicate with other services re clients. - Visit other centres. - Continue to interview other staff members. - Commence record keeping. - Continue reflective diary.